Money & Intentional Spending

 Once you establish systems, habits, and desires aligned with your lifestyle, counting numbers becomes irrelevant.

-Budgeting is a money management tool that can work well for some, but when I finally figured out why budgets don’t work for me, it became a whole different story.
+Budgeting is a money management tool that can work well for some, but being forced to follow a traditional budget when it’s out of alignment with who you are is a different story.

 Why Budgets Don’t Work

-Here are 5 reasons why budgets don’t work, especially if you’re a creative aligned with feminine energy:
+Here’s why budgets don’t work, especially if you’re aligned with feminine energy.

 Budgets are like diets.
 They might teach you compliance.
 They might even help you achieve your financial goals.